robertwayne/dpymenus-book/src/installation.md

 > I try to work with modern versions of the language, so supporting versions far behind
 > would be a hindrance to myself and my enjoyment of programming.

-Second, make sure you are in your virtual environment *(if you are not using `poetry`)*.
+Second, make sure you are in your virtual environment *(if you are not using Poetry)*.
 This trips up many newcomers to the language, but it's a critical step.

 Last, run this in your command-line: